 From our volunteer leadership with the IRF (Incentive Research Foundation) and SITE (Society for Incentive Travel Excellence), we summarize this “greatest hits” list of research insights and share our recommended actions for 2019.

 The same IRF SITE study reported trip attendee counts are increasing due to sales headcount growth from acquisitions and organic sales growth.
 TO DO: We suggest making sure your audience maintains an equal shot at winning the trip.
 If your sales team grows, your trip should too.
-More qualifiers also means more administration.
-See the 10 benefits of hiring an incentive travel company.
+More qualifiers also mean more administration.
+See the ten benefits of hiring an incentive travel company.

-Increased sales and profits are always good for morale, but CEO’s believe incentives also create better relationships between employees and management according to The Incentive Marketplace Estimate Research Study and the IRF SITE joint incentive travel study.
+Increased sales and profits are always good for morale.
+Still, CEOs believe incentives also create better relationships between employees and management, according to The Incentive Marketplace Estimate Research Study and the IRF SITE joint incentive travel study.
 TO DO: Selecting motivational rewards will help keep morale high.